-Children’s Literature Translation Studies is an intersection of three disciplines.
-They are Creative writing, Children’s Literature Studies, and Translation Studies.
-This interdisciplinary nature has created a fruitful platform for various research opportunities.
-This field pioneered in separating translators from the original text.
+Children’s Literature Translation Studies is an interdisciplinary field that intersects with Creative Writing, Children’s Literature Studies, and Translation Studies.
+This interdisciplinary nature has created a platform for various research opportunities, and this field pioneered in separating translators from the original text.

 Here’s a short profile of Children’s Literature Translation Studies